reillypidgeon/bacteria_genome_mining/README.md

 ## Usage
 ### Full Analysis
-This tool can be run by calling a single script or by calling individual scripts (see Genome FASTA Preparation & Downloading and Protein Prediction & Searching sections below for individual steps)
+This tool can be run by calling a single script or by calling individual scripts (see Genome FASTA Preparation & Downloading and Protein Prediction & Searching sections below for individual steps). <br>
 To run the tool on a local machine or in an interactive SLURM job (with internet access), you can call the following script (located in the full_analysis directory): <br>
 ```
 bash bgm.sh ../queries.fna "g__Enterocloster" "s__Hungatella hathewayi"